vedmalex/tools-docs/source/apollo-server/setup.md

 const ApolloOptions = {
   schema: GraphQLSchema,

-  // value to be used as context in resolvers context?: any, rootValue?: any,
+  // values to be used as context and rootValue in resolvers context?: any, rootValue?: any,